spectralDNS/shenfun/docs/_sources/shenfun.rst.txt

 To the author's knowledge, all research codes developed for studying turbulent flows through Direct Numerical Simulations (DNS) on supercomputers have been written in low-level languages like Fortran, C or C++, see, e.g., [Ref05]_ [Ref06]_ [Ref07]_, or [Ref08]_ for a list of high performance channel flow solvers.
 The codes are  highly tuned and tailored to a specific target, and, being low-level, the codes are not easily accessible to a non-expert programmer.
 Mortensen and Langtangen [Ref09]_ describe how a DNS solver can be written in Python in 100 lines of script-like code, and also show that the code, when optimized in the background using Cython, runs as fast as an identical C++ implementation on thousands of processors with MPI. {Shenfun} takes it one step further and aims at providing a generic toolbox for creating high performance, parallel solvers of any PDE, in a very high-level language.
 And without compromising much on computational efficiency.
 The key to developing such a high-level code in Python is efficient use of Numpy [Ref10]_, with broadcasting and vectorization, and MPI for Python [Ref11]_, that wraps almost the entire MPI library, and that can transfer Numpy arrays between thousands of processors at the same speed as a low-level C or Fortran code.
 Similarly, we utilize the pyFFTW module [Ref12]_, that wraps most of the FFTW library [Ref13]_ and makes the FFT as fast when called from Python as it is when used in low-level codes.

-..
 This paper is organised as follows: in the section :ref:`sec:preliminaries` the spectral Galerkin method is introduced.
-In the section :ref:`sec:shenfun` the basics of the {shenfun} package is described and #implementations are shown for simple 1D Poisson and biharmonic problems.
-In the section :ref:`sec:tensorproductspaces` we move to higher dimensions and tensor product spaces before we, in #the sections :ref:`sec:extended` and :ref:`sec:ginzburg` end with some extended functionality and an implementation for the time dependent nonlinear Ginzburg-Landau equation in 2D.
+In the section :ref:`sec:shenfun` the basics of the ``shenfun`` package is described and implementations are shown for simple 1D Poisson and biharmonic problems.
+In the section :ref:`sec:tensorproductspaces` we move to higher dimensions and tensor product spaces before we, in the sections :ref:`sec:extended` and :ref:`sec:ginzburg` end with some extended functionality and an implementation for the time dependent nonlinear Ginzburg-Landau equation in 2D.

 .. !split